sofiemartins/HiRep/Doc/user_guide/input_file.md

 ## Logger

-For debbuging purposes you may increase the logger level (typical next levels would be 20, 50 or 100).
-In standard production settings the default is sufficient.
+You may increase the logger level for debugging purposes (typical next levels would be 20, 50, or 100).
+However, in standard production settings, the default is sufficient.

 ```
 //Logger levels (default = -1)